 Using a cakeboard, I smeared a bit of the buttercream on the bottom and place the first layer of cake.
-The buttercream I’m using is super simple, 1 part butter and 2 parts sugar with a little bit of vanilla.
+The buttercream I’m using is super simple, 1 part butter and 3 parts icing sugar with a little bit of vanilla.
 For this cake, I’ve kept the icing white since it’s a mummy.

 Next, I’m filling each of the layers with buttercream.
 As a little surprise when you cut through the cake I sprinkled some black sugar.
 For the next layer, I did some black, orange and purple sprinkles.